Hocking Valley Scenic Railway: Transition Years: The 1980s

 Starting around 1980, the Hocking Valley Scenic began moving operations toward Athens.
 This was a time of transition between the Monday Creek and the former C&O Armitage Subdivision remnant south of Nelsonville.
 Trains were operated from the old Monday Creek station site, backed to the main line, and then operated round trip south to Glen Ebon.
-However, the HVSR trains never made it to Athens before focus shifted north.
+However, the HVSR trains never made it to Athens before the focus shifted north.
 Trains began using the present station site at 33 West Canal Street, which is near the original passenger station and freight house sites (both already razed), in 1981.
 At the end of 1981, the railroad's first diesel arrived, former U.S. Army 45-ton switcher No. 7318.
 The present depot, based on a Hocking Valley prototype once located in Rising Sun, Ohio, was constructed in 1982.
-Ted Goodman, an architect by trade, designed the structure, while funding and land was provided by the Baird Trust Foundation.
-The trees used for the lumber were donated by local attorney Mike Nolan, and the lumber was milled by Hocking Technical College (lumber mill now gone, the site now occupied by the Hocking College Public Safety Services building).
+Architect Ted Goodman designed the structure, with funding and land provided by the Baird Trust Foundation.
+Trees used for the lumber were donated by local attorney Mike Nolan, and the lumber was milled by Hocking Technical College.
+(The lumber mill is now gone, and the site is now occupied by the Hocking College Public Safety Services building.)
 The station's building contractor was Denver Stump.
-It was also in 1982 that two more steam locomotives arrived, donated by American Electric Power, which were 0-6-0 No. 3 and "fireless" 0-4-0 No. 2 (it wouldn't be until 2003 that No. 3 was moved into the shop to begin restoration efforts).
+It was also in 1982 that two more steam locomotives arrived, donated by American Electric Power: 0-6-0 No. 3 and "fireless" 0-4-0 No. 2.
+(It wouldn't be until 2003 that No. 3 was moved into the shop to begin restoration efforts.)
+The locomotives had previously been on display at the Muskingum Electric Railroad.
 The Monday Creek Branch was finally scrapped in 1983.